apache/datasketches-bigquery/README.md

 ### Install Specific DataSketches

-To install a specific sketch use rargets or the form dir.target.
-For example, to install Theta sketch only:
+To install a specific sketch use targets of the form dir.target For example, to install Theta sketch only:

 ```bash